 Rochester’s renowned Mayo Clinic welcomes patients from around the world for X-rays and many other treatments.
-Visitors can also tour the founding family’s mansion nearby, as well as their earlier, much humbler abode in the town of Le Sueur.
+Visitors can also tour the founding family’s mansion nearby, the Mayowood Mansion, as well as their earlier, much humbler abode in the town of Le Sueur.

 Rub shoulders with native and exotic species at Minnesota’s 10 zoos and aquariums, found in Apple Valley, St. Paul, Duluth, Little Falls, Owatonna and beyond.

 Erica Wacker is a Midwesterner through and through, growing up in Illinois, going to college in Wisconsin, and settling down in Minnesota.
 She loves to run, travel with her family, and go to concerts to relive her youth.